-DHS collects personal information about you when you participate in screening to ensure that the Register contains information about you which is accurate and relevant, for the purposes of providing you with healthcare services, delivering and evaluating the Program and for statistical, program performance, policy development, research and investigation purposes or where it is required or authorised by law.
+The National Cancer Screening Register collects personal information about you when you participate in screening for the purposes of providing you with healthcare services, delivering and evaluating the Program and for statistical, program performance, policy development, research and investigation purposes or where it is required or authorised by law.

-If you receive a positive Faecal Occult Blood Test (FOBT) result, this information may also be used to:
+If you receive a positive immunochemical Faecal Occult Blood Test (iFOBT) result, this information may also be used to:

 - assist you to receive appropriate follow up and access to health services in accordance with clinical guidelines;

-Personal information which you provide to the following persons at any future stage of your participation in the Program, will be collected and included on the Register for the purposes described above:
+Personal information which you provide to the following persons at any future stage of your participation in the Program, will be collected and included on the National Cancer Screening Regiater for the purposes described above:

 - your nominated doctor/medical practitioner (if any); and

 - hospitals, doctors and medical specialists to whom you may be referred; and

 - employees or contracted services providers of state/territory governments, but only those employees or contractors who need to have access; and

 - pathologists who are requested to analyse samples taken from any follow up procedures.